Dental Implants – Carrollton, TX

 Missing All Teeth

 To replace a full row of teeth, we will usually recommend a denture supported by four to six dental implant posts.
 Full dentures are crafted like partials, using a gum-colored base to support the full row of teeth.
+An implant denture looks, feels, and functions just like your natural teeth, making it the most strong, stable, and lifelike smile replacement.

 Understanding the Cost of Dental Implants